StarRocks/starrocks/docs/integrations/IDE_integrations/Dataphin.md

 - **Batch number**: The number of data records extracted in a batch.

 - **Input Filtering**: Optional.

-In the following two cases, you need to fill in the filter information: (1) If you want to filter a certain part of data; (2) If you need to incrementally append data on a daily basis or obtain full data, you need to fill in the date whose value is set as the system time of Dataphin console.
-For example, a transaction table in the StarRocks and the transaction creation date of it is set as ${bizdate}.
+  In the following two cases, you need to fill in the filter information:

+  - If you want to filter a certain part of data.
+  - If you need to incrementally append data on a daily basis or obtain full data, you need to fill in the date whose value is set as the system time of Dataphin console.
+For example, a transaction table in the StarRocks and the transaction creation date of it is set as `${bizdate}`.

 - **Output fields**: List the related fields based on the input table information.
 You can rename, remove, add, and move the fields again.
 In general, fields are renamed to increase the readability of downstream data or facilitate mapping of fields during output.
 Fields can be removed during the input stage because relevant fields are not needed in application scenarios.
 The order of fields is changed to ensure that you can effectively merge data or map output data by mapping fields with different names in the same line when multiple input data are merged or output at the downstream side.